breast cancer: causes, symptoms, and treatment

 • Radiation therapy to destroy cancer cells.

-• Hormonal therapy to reduce hormone effects on tumor growth.
+• Hormonal therapy to reduce the effect of hormones on tumor growth.

 • Targeted therapy that attacks specific cells without harming healthy ones.